 NYC’s annual Summer Streets festival is returning once again this August to turn almost 7 miles of Manhattan into a car-less haven for pedestrians.
 Residents, visitors and tourists alike will get a rare chance to walk the streets of the city without fear of being run down by taxi cabs or cars.
-The event will also host a variety of performances, free bike rentals (and free helmets!), water stations, art and more.
+The event will also offer a variety of performances, free bike rentals (and free helmets!), ziplining, health and wellness workshops, rockclimbing, water stations, art and more.

-Visitors will be able to enjoy dance performances, scale a rock wall, or explore the Park Avenue Tunnel (open for the first time to pedestrians).
+Visitors to the event, which will take place on August 2, 9 and 16, will be able to enjoy dance performances, scale a rock wall or explore the Park Avenue Tunnel.
 Last year, over 250,000 people participated in the open street affair that encouraged them to ditch their cars for a pair of walking shoes.

-Designed for all ages, the activities will be hosted at six rest stops throughout the city at the following locations: Uptown Rest Stop, Park Avenue Tunnel, Midtown Rest Stop, Astor Place Rest Stop, Soho Rest Stop, and Foley Square Rest Stop.
+There will also be plenty of other activities hosted at six rest stops throughout the city at the following locations: Uptown Rest Stop, Park Avenue Tunnel, Midtown Rest Stop, Astor Place Rest Stop, Soho Rest Stop, and Foley Square Rest Stop.

 Images via Summer Streets Facebook